saltedcoffii/ffmpeg-audio-thumbnailer/README.md

   - `make` (at buildtime)
   - `ffmpeg` (at runtime)

-To install the thumbnailer, run:
+To install the thumbnailer, run
 ```
 # make PREFIX=/usr install
 ```